 Japan's Abe re-elected prime minister after big election win

-TOKYO: Japan's Shinzo Abe was re-elected prime minister on Wednesday (Nov 1) after his ruling bloc's big election win last month and days ahead of a visit by U.S. President Donald Trump that is expected to be dominated by concerns over a volatile North Korea.
+TOKYO: Japan's Shinzo Abe was re-elected prime minister on Wednesday after his ruling bloc's big election win last month and days before a visit by U.S. President Donald Trump that is expected to be dominated by concerns over a volatile North Korea.

 Abe, 63, took office in December 2012, promising to reboot the stale economy and bolster defence.

+Abe reiterated that he had no preset timing in mind for revising the constitution but that he must step up efforts to gain broad support in parliament as well as among the public.

-Abe was expected to reappoint current cabinet ministers and tell them to compile an extra budget for the year to Mar 31, 2018 focussing on child care and boosting productivity.
+Abe reappointed current cabinet ministers.
+He said he would tell them to compile an extra budget for the year to March 31, 2018, and to craft a new policy package worth 2 trillion yen ($17.51 billion) in December with focus on child care and boosting productivity.

+Abe vowed to ensure an end to deflation by accelerating the trend of wage growth.

 In a telephone conversation on Monday, Abe and Trump agreed to work together on steps to counter Pyongyang's nuclear and missile development.

-The two leaders have developed a close personal relationship since Trump was elected, and plan to play golf together during Trump's Nov 5 to 7 visit to Japan.
+The two leaders have developed a close personal relationship since Trump was elected, and plan to play golf together during Trump's Nov.
+5-7 visit to Japan.